ishtiaqSamdani/gcp/gke.md

    - Automated addition or removal of nodes based on demand.
    - Automatic updates for node OS and Kubernetes version.

-### Integration with GCP Services:

-1. **Identity and Access Management (IAM):**
-   - Integrated with IAM for fine-grained access control.

-2. **Cloud Monitoring and Logging:**
-   - Integration with Stackdriver for monitoring and logging.

-3. **Google Cloud Storage and Cloud Load Balancing:**
-   - Seamless integration with GCS and Cloud Load Balancing.

-### Networking:

-1. **VPC-native Clusters:**
-   - GKE clusters are VPC-native for simplified networking.

-2. **Load Balancing:**
-   - Supports HTTP(S), TCP/UDP load balancing for services.

-### Security:

-1. **Node Security:**
-   - Automatic security patches for node OS.
-   - Encrypted communication between nodes.

-2. **Identity-Aware Proxy (IAP):**
-   - Integration with IAP for secure access to clusters.

 ### Scalability and Auto-Scaling:

 1. **Horizontal Pod Autoscaling:**